GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 shipped on all Chrome devices.
 Reduction began with a Chrome minor release in Q2 of 2022.

+Refer to [User-Agent Strings](/docs/multidevice/user-agent/) for examples of new User-Agent strings.

 ### Test the string locally {: #test-locally}

 There are a couple of methods to test the reduced User-Agent locally: